i05nagai/memorandum/language/english_speaking.md

     * criticize
         * to criticize sth or sb strongly, usually for moral reason
         * the movie was condemned for glorifying violence
+        * Saudi Arabia has been repeatedly condemned for human rights violations
     * punish
         * to severely
     * call not safe